<Match Preview>

 Q. What kind of play will you show in this matchweek?

 A. Not losing in physical strength and speed.
-Additionally, I want to be involved effectively in the build-up to the attack.
+Furthermore, I want to be involved effectively in the attack through build-up play.

 Q. You have also experienced playing as a three-back with the U-20 Japan national team.
 Has your range of play expanded?

 A. There were many scenes where I played in deeper positions, such as carrying the ball forward and making inner overlaps.
-I wouldn’t say my range has expanded that much, but I think it was a good point that I was able to express plays I had hardly experienced since turning professional.
+I can't say that my range has expanded significantly, but I think the good point was that I was able to express plays that I had hardly experienced since turning professional.

 Q. In the match against Sagan Tosu, there were moments when the team struggled to move the ball forward, but there were also instances where a skipped pass created chances.

-A. The coach has shown a style of play that involves building up from the back, which is the football he originally wants to play, so I want to communicate while being mindful of the distances and play accordingly.
-I’m not particularly focused on making an assist with a single pass from the defensive line.
-I want to challenge myself so that the players up front can play comfortably, with the players at the back smoothly circulating the ball and advancing without any brakes.
+A. The coach has shown a style of play that involves building up from the back, which is the kind of football he originally wants.
+So, I want to communicate while being mindful of the distances and play accordingly.
+I don’t particularly focus on making an assist with a single pass from the defensive line.
+I want to challenge myself to smoothly circulate the ball from the back so that the forwards can play comfortably and we can advance without any brakes.

 Q: It means that it will be important for Kimura himself to play calmly for the full 90 minutes, right?

-A: Ideally, I think the best situation is when the center back has no highlight moments.
-I want to fulfill my role as a center back focusing on risk management during attacks.
-Regarding offense, I trust the forwards and want to be involved in attacking through set pieces and such.
+A. Ideally, the best situation is when the center-back has no standout moments.
+I want to fulfill my role as a center-back by focusing on risk management during attacks.
+Regarding offense, I trust the forward players and want to be involved in attacks through set pieces and such.
 If I can score in the process, I believe it will lead the team in a positive direction, so I want to play without pressure.

 Q, I think if you can perform well in the Levain Cup, opportunities to play in the league matches will also become visible.

-A, I definitely think that is possible.
-There were many league matches where we couldn't secure a win, so if we can achieve good results in this round of the Levain Cup, I believe the chances to play in matches will increase.
+A. Of course, I think it is possible.
+There were many league matches where we couldn’t secure a victory, so if we can achieve good results in this Levain Cup match, I believe the chances to play in matches will increase.
 In Sec.
-1 against Cerezo Osaka, I was able to show good individual play, but the team couldn't win, and I didn't get opportunities to play in the following matches.
-As a defender, leading the team to victory without conceding goals will be absolutely necessary to get playing time in future matches.
+1 against Cerezo Osaka, I was able to express good individual play, but the team couldn’t win, and I didn’t get opportunities to play in the following matches.
+As a defensive player, leading the team to victory without conceding goals is absolutely necessary to secure playing time in future matches.

 Q. It seems there are few occasions where you build up play from the center-back position.

-A. After the players in the back line receive the ball from the goalkeeper, it is also important to recognize when there is no space and to shorten the distance.
-There are times when the team’s build-up does not go well, but we want to make good adjustments among the players on the pitch.
-Nothing goes perfectly from the start, so if we can circulate passes well throughout the 90 minutes, I believe we can demonstrate the team’s shape.
+A. After the players in the back line receive the ball from the goalkeeper, it is important to recognize the lack of space and to shorten the distance.
+There are moments when the team’s build-up does not go smoothly, but we want to make good adjustments among the players on the pitch.
+Since nothing goes perfectly from the start, if we can successfully circulate passes throughout the full 90 minutes, I believe we can also demonstrate the team’s shape.

 Q. What kind of play do you want to show in the Levain Cup, where young players take the lead?

-A. I think it’s important to play aggressively and take on challenges.
+A. I think it is important to play greedily and take on challenges.
 Experienced players will cover for us, and our willingness to challenge will inspire the team to become even better.
 For young players, seizing opportunities is crucial, so I want to focus on taking on challenges with a positive mindset.

 Q. Please tell us your impression of Gamba Osaka, whom we face tomorrow.

-A. They give the impression of carefully connecting passes from the back.
-If we can capitalize on the simple mistakes that occur when they try to connect passes and target those moments well, I think our chances to score will increase.
-They have players with high technical skills on the ball, so there will be times when the opponent controls the game.
-However, I believe we can defend well, especially with the members of the back line, so we want to endure the tough periods firmly and seize our chances.
+A. They give the impression of building up play carefully from the back.
+If we can capitalize on the simple mistakes that occur when they are passing the ball and target them well, I think our chances of scoring will increase.
+They have players with high technical skills on the ball, so there will be periods when the opponent controls the game.
+However, I believe we can defend well, especially with the members of the back line, so we want to endure the tough moments firmly and seize our chances.
 If we can win, the young players will gain confidence that they can compete in the league matches as well, so we aim for victory.

 <Kuryu MATSUKI>